User-agent: * Disallow: “robots.txt”

 Outstanding in hi-tech audio mixing console Design

-Our Senior designers Jaac van der Linden and Corne Doggen are responsible for the output of the R&D department.
+Our Senior designers Wilko Blom and Corne Doggen are responsible for the output of the R&D department in close cooperation with Duco de Rijk

 Their personal involvement in Broadcast in his free time makes him an excellent designer for constructing designs that have a very high practical value in daily use.

-Both Jaac and Corne are system and hardware designer making a logical integration of both qualities.
+Both Wilko and Corne are system and hardware designer making a logical integration of both qualities.

 Their enormous experience in digital design has brought D&R successful designs such as the SIRIUS, Scorpius and LYRA console.
 The AXUM console will be the culmination of 10 years of experience in digital design.
 Anton Prins (and later on Corne Doggen) our senior software designers are responsible for D&R's software output.